 Incense Sticks and Candles

-Avoid placing lighted incense sticks and candles near curtains or combustible materials, which may catch fire when they are near the flame.
+Avoid placing lighted incense sticks and candles near curtains or combustible materials, which may catch fire when they are near the open flame.

 When there’s smoke, there’s fire.
 Refrain from throwing lighted cigarette butts into the rubbish chute or bin.